porebskk/simple-php-document-store/Readme.md

 # SimplePhpDocumentStore
-SimplePhpDocumentStore is a simple document store (fancy word for php arrays) that is running sql under the hood.
+SimplePhpDocumentStore is a simple document store (fancy words for storing php arrays) that is running sql under the hood.
 It also provides a query component using paths extracted from the document.
 The querying part is solved by doing extra lifting when the documents are stored in the database (storing all unique paths as separate values).